 The growth parameters and were calculated by taking the weight at age from the stock assessment’s age-length and length-weight relationships and estimating a linear regression through the resulting points (which are almost, but not exactly, linear).
 We fixed weight at recruitment (age 4), to 1, as with salmon and crab.

 Because the groundfish population dynamics respond to the fishery dynamics, tuning the fishery parameters was more a complicated process for groundfish.
 First, catchability was set so that when all 201 vessels with groundfish permits participate in fishery 40 weeks of the year, yield is equal to the level that leads the population to equilibrate at 40% of the unfished biomass.
 We then fixed the variable cost and solved for the fixed cost such that the 5th percentile vessel had no net profit when the population equilibrated at 40% of unfished biomass.
 In addition, we checked that the lowest quantile vessel would still cover its variable costs in the final week of the year, ensuring that all vessels would in fact fish every week.
-We assumed the population had equilibrated at 40% of its unfished biomass at the beginning of each simulation, and visually checked that groundfish biomass did not display a tendency to increase or decrease over the simulations.
+We assumed the population had equilibrated at 40% of its unfished biomass at the start of each simulation, and visually checked that groundfish biomass did not display a tendency to increase or decrease over the simulations.

 Scenarios

 The first set of scenarios varied the correlation in recruitment deviations among the three populations.
-When recruitment was correlated, recruitment deviations became multivariate normal random variables:
+When recruitment was correlated among species, recruitment deviations became multivariate normal random variables:

 εy ~MVNϕ⊙εy-1-σR22,Σ

-Where ⊙ indicates elementwise multiplication, bold symbols are vectors comprised of the value of that variable for each species, and is the covariance matrix.
+where ⊙ indicates elementwise multiplication, bold symbols are vectors comprised of the value of that variable for each species, and is the covariance matrix.
 The diagonal of was defined by the variance term of the normal distribution in equation X. The off-diagonals were defined as:

 Σi,j=ρR,i,j1-ϕi1-ϕjσi2σj2

-Where R,i,j is the correlation in log recruitment deviations between species i and j.
+where R,i,j is the correlation in log recruitment deviations between species i and j.
 Note when recruitment among all populations is independent, as it is in the baseline parameterization, R,i,j = i,j = 0 for all i and j, and equations X and Y become equivalent.
 We tested scenarios with R,i,j = -0.5, 0, and 0.5, using the same value for all three pairwise correlations (i.e., R,i,j = R).
 We tried using a magnitude greater than 0.5 but it is not mathematically possible to simulate three random variables that all have stronger negative correlations.

 The second set of scenarios varied the number of vessels holding permits for a single fishery versus multiple fisheries (Table 2).
 Finally, we tested the interaction between synchrony and permit access by running the easy and hard access scenarios under both synchronous and asynchronous recruitment.